leanix-nspataro/smartsheet/README.md

 - smartsheet-python-sdk

 ## Abstract
-The purpose of these scripts is to extract data from Smartsheet and transform it to LDIF.
-Mapping files to the EAS inbound processors will also be included.
+The purpose of this script is to extract data from Smartsheet and transform it to LeanIX Data Interchange Format (LDIF).
+A mapping file to the inbound processors will also be included.

 ## Smartshee API